angelicavi/capp_ml_spring2020/README.md

 # ML Pipeline

-This an ongoing project to build a scalable ML Pipeline to apply to several Machine Learning problems.
+This a project to build a scalable ML Pipeline to apply to several Machine Learning problems.

 Build as part of ML for Public Policy Spring 2019 at UChicago, taught by Prof. Rayid Ghani.

+Last updated: May 19, 2020.

 ## Contents

-data_cleaning.py: program to import, clean, explore and prepare data for a ML project.
+ - data_cleaning.py: program to import, clean, explore and prepare data for a ML project.
+Adapted for the project to predict if a schooll project will be funded.

-classifiers.py: program to build, train and evaluate different type of Classifiers.
+ - classifiers.py: program to build, train and evaluate different type of Classifiers.

-Assignment_03_writeup: Jupyter Notebook to be graded for Assignment 03.

-Assignment_03_ongoing: Jupyter Notebook with additional progress on Assignment 03.
-Not to be graded.

-Data: folder that contains data for Assignments and testing the pipeline.
+ - [Report.pdf](https://github.com/angelicavi/capp_ml_spring2020/blob/master/Report.pdf "Report.pdf") the final report of a project using data_cleaning and classifiers.py to predict if school project will not be fully funded within 60 days.
+ - run_pipeline.ipynb: Jupiter Notebook where the pipeline is run.